jalamb5/battleship/README.md

 # Battleship
-A javascript version of classic Battleship game.
+A JavaScript version of classic Battleship game.
+This project was built using TDD with Jest.

 # Live Version
 [Play](https://jalamb5.github.io/battleship/)